-4. What is the effect of hydrosystem flow stabilization, flow characteristics, and channel features on anadromous and resident fish species and stocks?
-What are the ecological effects of hydrosystem operations on downstream mainstem, estuarine, and plume habitats and on populations of fish and wildlife?
+3. What is the effect of hydrosystem flow stabilization, flow characteristics, and channel features on anadromous and resident fish species and stocks?
+What are the ecological effects of hydrosystem operations on (a) downstream mainstem, estuarine, and plume habitats and, (b) on different populations of fish and wildlife?

-5. What are the optimal temperature and water quality regimes for fish survival in tributary and mainstem reaches affected by dams, and are there options for hydrosystem operations that would enable these optimal water quality characteristics to be achieved?
+4. What are the optimal temperature and water quality regimes for fish survival in tributary and mainstem reaches affected by dams, and are there options for hydrosystem operations that would enable these optimal water quality characteristics to be achieved?
 What would be the effects of such changes in operations and environment on fish, shoreline and riparian habitat, and wildlife?

+5. Is passage juvenile passage over or around high-head dams feasible and practical?

 (3) Tributary and Mainstem Habitat